maziac/DeZog/README.md

 # Extras

-Here is also a great tutorial from Cesar Wagener Moriana who documented how he put all things together.
+Here is also a great tutorial from Cesar Wagener Moriana (not to confuse with Cesar Hernandez bano, the autor of ZEsarUX).
+He documented how he put all things together.
 If you are new to the Z80-Debug-Adapter this is probably what you want to read to get an integrated development environment for the ZX Spectrum (Next).
 It deals with setting up
 - sjasmplus
 - ZEsarUX and the
 - z80-debug vscode extension

-and is available in [English](documentation/extras/Tutorial_ZEsarUX_sjasmplus_z80-debug/IDE_Spectrum_English.pdf), [Spain](documentation/extras/Tutorial_ZEsarUX_sjasmplus_z80-debug/IDE_Spectrum_Spain.pdf) and [German](documentation/extras/Tutorial_ZEsarUX_sjasmplus_z80-debug/IDE_Spectrum_German.pdf).
+and is available in English, Spain and German [here](documentation/extras/Tutorial_ZEsarUX_sjasmplus_z80-debug/).

 Please note: The tutorial uses the bleeding edge sources and therefore shows how to build ZEsarUX.
-It also uses a beta release of z80-debug.
+It also uses a previous beta release of z80-debug.
+As a rule of thumb: if you use the latest ZEsarUX sources or beta releases you should also use the latest z80-debug release from github.

-If you use the official releases of ZEsarUX and z80-debug you don't have to build yourself.
+If you instead use the stable release for z80-debug from the market place then you can also use latest stable release for ZEsarUX.

-Nevertheless Cesar (Wagener) also shows how to setup the system under Windows and explains a few features of z80-debug so that it is definitely useful to get you started.
+Nevertheless Cesar (W. M.) also shows how to setup the system under Windows and explains a few features of z80-debug so that it is a great advice to get you started.